 Due to the COVID-19 pandemic and related stay-at-home orders, the Company's fiscal year end 2021 audit was performed virtually.
 As part of its oversight responsibilities for the Company's financial statements and audit plans, prior to the preparation of the audit, the Audit Committee met frequently with Ernst & Young LLP and Korn Ferry management to review and discuss the overall plans for the audit and the adjustments that would be undertaken in light of the virtual preparation of the audit.
 During the audit process, the Audit Committee continued to communicate regularly with Ernst & Young LLP on matters relating to the remote delivery of the audit and status of the audit process.
-These discussions included updates on certain adjustments to Ernst & Young LLP's procedures and timing of work to address the increased risks that were inherent in performing its audit process, as well as a review of digital tools/platforms utilized in the audit to help advance this virtual work.
+These discussions included updates on certain adjustments to Ernst & Young LLP's procedures and timing of work to address the increased risks that were inherent in performing its audit procedures remotely and the process of adapting its audit approach to a more digital-based process, as well as a review of digital tools/platforms utilized in the audit to help advance this virtual work.